klappir-wordmark

 What teams most often ask about this story.

-The platform standardizes data from service providers and suppliers at the transaction level.
+The platform standardises data from service providers and suppliers at the transaction level.
 Energy, fuel, waste, water, and transport data flows in automatically, tagged consistently so it can be compared across time periods and locations.
 The same data foundation powers both operational dashboards and the annual PwC-assured sustainability statement.

 Have a different question?